 - You retain any waste transfer notes as proof of having legally disposing of your waste.

-You can visit the Recycle for Wales website to find information on household waste facilities in your area, or contact your local authority to find out more on where you can dispose of your business waste.
+You can visit the Wales Recycles website to find information on household waste facilities in your area, or contact your local authority to find out more on where you can dispose of your business waste.

 Read our advice for landlords leaflet for more information.